skyglass/skyglass-query/README.md

-# Skyglass Security - client-side security module for AngularJS.
+# Skyglass Query - declarative query builder framework

 * angular-spring-security is a demo project which shows how to implement following security features: